 Sign up to get 10% off your first consultation, and enjoy newsletters filled with advice from our clinicians.

 Premature ejaculation (PE) is the most common ejaculation problem and one which affects most men at some point.
 Usually, PE is when you regularly ejaculate within a minute of penetration.
 However, if both parties are happy and fulfilled then there is nothing to worry about.
 On average, men are more likely than women to define an orgasm as ‘premature’.

 Diagnosing PE can be tricky, as one person’s opinion of what counts as ‘premature’ might be different from another’s.
-But doctors usually define PE by 3 factors:
+But doctors usually define PE by three factors:

-- Ejaculation which frequently occurs within 1 minute of penetration
+- Ejaculation which frequently occurs within one minute of penetration

 - Men who have difficulty in controlling ejaculation

 - Men who find sex frustrating or distressing and tend to avoid it

 - Relationship problems